 Student accommodation in London: Is Homestay the best choice amongst others?

-It can be difficult to find the right accommodation when you are a foreign student that is looking to make the most out of their stay in London.
-Whether you are planning to come to London to study at a language school, university or to get some professional work experience, it is good to gain an insight in what range of choices you have and which choices fit into your budget.
+It can be difficult to find the right accommodation when you are a foreign student looking to make the most out of your stay in London.
+Whether you are planning to come to London to study at a language school, university or to get some professional work experience, it is good to gain an insight in the range of choices you have and which choices fit into your budget.

-The average price for private-built student accommodations has increased 23% between 2012 to 2018 and many students aren’t very happy about this.
-Students want the most affordable alternatives and accommodations that suits their needs and preferences.
+The average price for private-built student accommodations has increased by 23% between 2012 to 2018 and many students aren’t very happy about this.
+Students want the most affordable alternatives and accommodations that suit their needs and preferences.

-The following is a list that guides on what to expect from each student accommodation and why Homestay should be considered when staying in London to help you decide on the options you have when looking to move to London.
+The following is a list that advises on what to expect from each student accommodation and why Homestay should be considered when staying in London to help you decide on the options you have.

 The place to be social

-These types of student accommodation in London are a common and a popular choice for students, however there are both positive and negative aspects of living in University or Private student residences.
+These types of student accommodation in London are a common and popular choice for students, however there are both positive and negative aspects of living in university halls or private student residences.